-Schools must take the attendance register at the start of the first session of each school day and once during the second session (a session is either the morning period - registration between 0845 and 0915 - or the afternoon period - registration at 1215).
-On each occasion they must record whether every pupil is:

-- Present; - Attending an approved educational activity; - Absent; or, - Unable to attend due to exceptional circumstances.
+Schools must take the attendance register at the start of each morning session of each school day and once during each afternoon session.
+On each occasion they must record whether every pupil is present, attending an approved educational activity, absent, or unable to attend due to exceptional circumstances.